Azure/open-service-broker-azure/docs/developing.md

 ### Prerequisites

-The prerequisites for successfully building and testing the Azure Service Broker
+The prerequisites for successfully building and testing the Open Service Broker for Azure
 are:

 - make